Teyras/MT/text/chapters/110_analysis.md

 can keep the data from an emulated drive in a file or in memory.
 Xen[@Xen] is one of the most prominent paravirtualization technologies.

+It is important to note that in some virtualization platforms (such as VirtualBox), the virtual machine monitor runs in userspace, which means it is also subject to resource management mechanisms such as process scheduling.

 It is evident that these mechanisms can affect measurement stability.
 The effect can be either negative, because the virtualization could introduce additional non-deterministic factors into the measurements, or positive -- the virtualized